arcs-njit-edu/Docs/docs/Software/chemistry/vasp.md

 ## Availability

 Since VASP is **licensed software**, access is restricted to the cluster.
-If your research group has a valid VASP license and wants to use it, please ask your advisor/PI to email [mailto:hpc@njit.edu](hpc@njit.edu) with the following details
+If your research group has a valid VASP license and wants to use it, please ask your advisor/PI to email [hpc@njit.edu](mailto:hpc@njit.edu) with the following details

 1. UCIDs of the students who need access to VASP
 2. Licensed VASP version (e.g., 6.x or 5.x)